 5-27-1837 Ostrogozhsk, RUS - 4-6-1887 St. Petersburg, RUSBack to Artist IndexView Artists Paintings

-Influenced by the ideas of the Russian revolutionary democrats, Kramskoi asserted the high public duty of the artist, principles of realism, and the moral substance and nationality of art.
+Influenced by the thoughts of the Russian progressive Democrats, Ivan Kramskoi asserted the obligation of the artist by painting realistically the moral substance and nationality of Russia and its people.
 He became one of the main founders and ideologists of the Company of Itinerant Art Exhibitions.
-In 1863–1868 he taught at the drawing school of a society for the promotion of applied arts.
-Ivan Kramskoi created a gallery of portraits of important Russian writers, scientists, artists and public figures (Lev Nikolaevich Tolstoy, Ivan Shishkin, Pavel Mikhailovich Tretyakov, Mikhail Saltykov-Shchedrin, Sergei Botkin) in which expressive simplicity of composition and clarity of depiction emphasize profound psychological elements of character.
-Kramskoi's democratic ideals found their brightest expression in his portraits of peasants, which portrayed a wealth of character-details in representatives of the common people.
+From 1863 to 1868 he taught at the drawing school of a society for the advancement of the applied arts.
+Ivan Kramskoi created a gallery of portraits of important Russian writers, scientists, artists and public figures such as Lev Nikolaevich Tolstoy, Ivan Shishkin, Ilya Repin, Pavel Mikhailovich Tretyakov, Mikhail Saltykov-Shchedrin and Sergei Botkin, painted with a simplicity of composition and clarity to bring out the emphasis on the psychological character of the sitter.
+Kramskoi's democratic ideals found their brightest expression in his portraits of peasants, which portrayed plenty of character details in representatives of the common people.

-In one of Ivan Kramskoi’s most well known paintings, Christ in the Desert, he continued Alexander Ivanov's humanistic tradition by treating a religious subject in moral–philosophical terms.
-He imbued his image of Christ with dramatic experiences in a deeply psychological and vital interpretation, evoking the idea of his heroic self-sacrifice.
+One of Ivan Kramskoi’s most notable paintings, Christ in the Desert Wilderness, he continued the Neoclassical artist Alexander Ivanov's humanistic tradition by treating a religious subject in moral philosophical terms.
+He imbued his image of Christ with a sad look and in contemplative thought, with his idea of his heroic self-sacrifice that was to come.

-Aspiring to expand the ideological expressiveness of his images, Ivan Kramskoi created art that existed on the cusp of portraiture and genre-painting.
-These paintings disclose their subjects' complex and sincere emotions, their personalities and fates.
-The democratic orientation of Kramskoi’s art, his acute critical judgments about it, and his persistent quest for objective public criteria for the evaluation of art exerted an essential influence on the development of democratic art and aesthetics in Russia in the last third of the nineteenth century.
+Trying to grow the ideological expressiveness of his pictures, Ivan Nikolaevich Kramskoi created art that existed on the cusp of portraiture and genre-painting.
+These works of art uncover their subjects' intricate and genuine feelings, their identities and destinies.
+The democratic orientation of Kramskoi’s oil paintings, his acute critical judgments about it, and his tireless mission for non-biased public criteria for the evaluation of art exerted an influence on the development of democratic art in Russia in from 1865 onward. nineteenth century.